-Boasting a pristine coastline, plenty of rivers and three national parks, Namdalen is a natural hub for outdoor pursuits.
+Boasting a pristine coastline, plenty of rivers, and three national parks, Namdalen is a natural hub for outdoor pursuits.

 If you have come to catch a big one, Namdalen – a traditional district in the central part of Norway – will not let you down.
 All along the coast you can hire boats and fishing equipment and spend the night in charming fisherman’s cottages.

-The region is widely known for its many salmon rivers, including Namsen, which is known among anglers as one of the best salmon rivers in Europe.
+The region is widely known for its many salmon rivers, including Namsen, which is known amongst anglers as one of the best salmon rivers in Europe.
 Several small rivers also offer thrilling battles between anglers and lively salmon.
 For a close-up view of salmon and trout, visit the aquarium Namsen Laksakvarium.

 In Indre Namdal there are three national parks at your fingertips: Børgefjell national park, Lierne national park and Blåfjella-Skjækerfjella national park.
 So whether you have come to explore the wilderness by foot or by bike, there is no lack of opportunities.